What To See & Do

 Jules J. Berta Winery is Alabama's first estate-grown true wine grapes, such as Cabernet and Merlot!
 For added charm, we use locally farmed fruits for our muscadine and fruit wines!

 Rows of white marble, granite headstones.
 Words carved in old stones tell fascinating stories not found in school books and libraries.

-1935 Old Hunt School, 1912 church, country store, museum, grist mill, blacksmith shop and club demonstration home.
+1935 Old Hunt School, 1912 Rice Church, Smith's Country store, Elvin Light Museum, grist mill, blacksmith shop and club demonstration home.
 Structures (1880s to 1930s) preserved with authentic furnishings. $5 fee for Christmas in the Village.

 Fun and enjoyable course to play, but can be challenging to all skill levels.

 A huge selection of shrubs, from azaleas to hollies, and an extensive selection of in-season rose bushes, annuals and perennials.

 Piper Station (formerly Boaz Plaza) offers shopping, food and entertainment, all in the same location.
 Outlet Stores and Specialty shops all welcome you.

 Restored after being idle for more than 30 years.
 Houses Bridgeport Area Historical Association offices, research library and museum.
 Local artifacts, railroad memorabilia.